 2. The University of Manchester

-McDonalds are using a pop-up form to gather addresses as soon as users visit the site.
+McDonald's uses a popup form to gather addresses as soon as users visit the site.

-When the user clicks the ‘subscribe’ button they are taken to a preference centre page where they can enter their name and age and choose their frequency of email campaigns.
+When the user clicks the ‘subscribe’ button, they're taken to a preference centre page where they can enter their name and age and choose their frequency of email campaigns.

 Email signup forms are an effective way of capturing new leads and increasing your overall sales.